-Portable electric stoves or induction cooktops, as they are more popularly known, are a range of new cutting edge cooking appliances that are making waves all over the place.
-They were first popularized by popular cooking channels such as Buzzfeed Tasty and other related platforms.
-However, they have quickly become somewhat of a sensation among all kinds of users.
+Portable electric stoves or induction cooktops, as they are more popularly known, are a range of new cutting edge cooking appliances that are making waves all over the place but how to use portable electric stove can be tricky for some people.

 However, since these stoves are still relatively new in the market, there is a lot that users need to learn about how to use them in different locations and how they can be suited for various cooking purposes.
 If you are struggling with this prospect, then don’t worry, we’ve all been there but keep reading, and you will be up to speed in no time!